 Originally published August 7, 2020.
 Updated on 5/23/2021

 I know I'm more known for recipes that are a bit more involved, but today I'm changing it up a bit and sharing my Homemade Seasoned Salt Recipe!

-Up until maybe 5 years ago - when I was in my mid 30s! - Seasoned salt had exactly one purpose in my life - for making my aunt's veggie dip.
+Up until maybe 5 years ago - when I was in my mid 30s! - Seasoned salt had exactly one purpose in my life - for making my adaptation of my aunt's Dill Dip Recipe

 It was SO much better.
 You could actually taste the various ingredients in it, rather than "This tastes like salt, bachelor living, and additives".

 It didn't last long.

 I didn't want to wait for the next October to go get some more, so I tinkered around with creating my own homemade seasoned salt recipe.

 After some messing around with ratios, I ended up with one base recipe, and 2 variations that I loved - depending on my mood, and what I'd be using it on.